Get involved

 What are ghost woodlands?

-Ghost woodlands are relicts of old, or ancient woodlands, where less than 20% of the canopy cover remains.
+Ghost woodlands are relicts of ancient woodlands where less than 20% of the canopy cover remains.
 Although these woods are ‘dying on their feet’, they have a high ecological and conservation value.

 Why are ghost woodlands important?